Replacing a Hot Water Cylinder?

 - Rust or corrosion is a clear sign that your cylinder needs to be replaced.
 Most modern hot water tanks are made of stainless or carbon steel and lined with glass or vitreous enamel to prevent corrosion.
 To prolong the lifespan of the storage tank and reduce corrosion over time, an anode rod is suspended within the tank.
 It corrodes in place of the steel, so this part must be checked once a year and replaced if necessary.
 Otherwise, the steel will start to rust.
 Once a hole forms, the tank will eventually have to be replaced.

 - If your cylinder was made before 2002, you should have a cylinder wrap fitted on it.
 While this can easily be done, we strongly recommend you consider replacing the cylinder with a modern, more efficient model.

 Installing a Hot Water Cylinder

-Installation is best done by a qualified professional.
+Installation must only be done by a licensed plumber.
 FlowFix’s plumbers are experienced at this and provide expert advice in choosing a suitable hot water cylinder for your home.
 It is possible to upgrade your hot water cylinder from a vented to an unvented system, and we can specify the work involved.